quintel/documentation/docs/contrib/graph-components.md

 <div className="images-row">
   <figure>
     <img src="/img/docs/contrib/graph-components/flexible-edge.png" alt="A graph with a flexible edge" />
     <figcaption className="image-title">As in the previous example, Node 1 receives 75% of its energy from Node 2.
-As the Node 3 edge is flexible, it's share is set dynamically to 1.0 - 0.75 = 0.25.</figcaption>
+As the Node 3 edge is flexible, its share is set dynamically to 1.0 - 0.75 = 0.25.</figcaption>
   </figure>
 </div>